learn-anything/learn-anything/readme.md

 It is a fully open source project with an active community on [Discord](https://discord.com/invite/bxtD8x6aNF).
 There is great focus on both DX of developing everything LA and even more, the end user UX.

-Current tasks to do are in [GitHub issues](../../issues) (can [sort by priority](https://github.com/learn-anything/learn-anything.xyz/labels?q=priority)).
-Can see what is currently in focus for the month [here](https://learnany.notion.site/December-915470d411d84cfab71c006759f5502e).

 Project consists of a [website](website), [desktop app](app), [mobile app](mobile).

 There is also separate repo of [AI](https://github.com/learn-anything/ai) where we train & fine tune LLMs to provide AI interfaces to all things knowledge.
 Part of the goals of LA is to reach AGI and do it in a fully open way.
 The current start of that journey is in providing state of art ability to index any knowledge of a person and provide chat bot interface to it with different privacy controls.
 As well as having state of the art chat bots for each of the topics in LA platform.